Link-Jon/Link-CC/README.md

 ~ I dont want to refer to this as an OS, its not. but its also a bit more than just a library... so i dont know.
 ~~ If you need to use an event in your code, either use rawBack() (same as os.pullEventRaw()) or check the near the top of startup
+This is completely wrong now.
+this will need to be changed once the great organization is done.
 Use 'pastebin get 7W48dz3c install' in a CC computer and it will get the five of the 10 files: startup http (as https)